tometoproject/tometo/README.md

 ## Contributing

-If you want to send in a pull request (we call them Revisions here), the project follows the global workflow for Differential Revisions.
-A guide on how to contribute a Revision can be found [here](https://marisa.cloud/w/differential-guide/).
+Feel free to send merge requests!
+This section will be expanded on in the future, surely.